gberl001/FL25-ENR261-182/Week01/Week01-Assignments.md

 ### Instructions

-1. Copy the provided buggy MATLAB code to a script file named `buggy_script.m`.
+1. Copy the provided buggy MATLAB code to `buggy_script.m`.
-1. Open the script in the MATLAB Editor and try running it.
-Observe the errors or unexpected behaviors.
+2. Run it and observe any errors or unexpected behaviors.
-1. Identify the bugs in the script and fix them.
-The bugs could be syntax errors, logical errors, or runtime errors.
+3. Identify and fix the bugs (syntax, logic, or runtime).
 Use comments to explain each fix you make.

 #### Example Buggy Script (buggy_script.m)